mlim912/travelVerse/README.md

 To experience the TravelVerse Concept Demo, simply visit the web app at [INSERT WEB APP URL HERE].
 The app is designed to be intuitive and user-friendly, allowing you to navigate through the various features and explore the concept of TravelVerse.

 Please note that this demo is a demonstration of TravelVerse's potential and does not provide full access to all features of the actual app.
-For a complete travel companion experience, we invite you to download and install the TravelVerse app on your Android device.
+For a complete travel companion experience, I invite you to download and install the TravelVerse app on your Android device.

 ## Feedback and Support

-We value your feedback and would love to hear your thoughts on the TravelVerse concept and the Concept Demo web app.
-If you have any questions, suggestions, or encounter any issues while using the app, please reach out to us at [INSERT CONTACT EMAIL HERE].
-We appreciate your support and look forward to enhancing your travel experiences with TravelVerse.
+I value your feedback and would love to hear your thoughts on the TravelVerse concept and the Concept Demo web app.
+If you have any questions, suggestions, or encounter any issues while using the app, please reach out to us at mlim912@aucklanduni.ac.nz.
+I appreciate your support and look forward to enhancing your travel experiences with TravelVerse.

 ## License